Percy Powell-Cotton: Expeditions

 In 1900, Powell-Cotton met with Emperor Menelik II, who granted him permission to hunt across Ethiopia.
 Powell-Cotton's subsequent expedition across Ethiopia formed the basis of his first book, A Sporting Trip Through Abyssinia.
 In 1902 he was in Uganda and Kenya, visiting Lake Baringo.

 In November 1905, whilst on an expedition in Kenya, Powell-Cotton married Hannah Brayton Slater in Nairobi Cathedral.
 To save interrupting his ninth expedition, his new wife chose to join him on his expedition, for a honeymoon that lasted two years.

 In 1907, still on his honeymoon expedition, Powell-Cotton was badly mauled by a lion he had thought incapacitated by a precious shot.
 As he approached it, the lion leapt up and attacked with its claws and jaw.
 Powell-Cotton escaped relatively unharmed due to a rolled up copy of Punch magazine in his breast pocket protecting him from the majority of the lion's attacks.
-The lion, the suit that Powell-Cotton was wearing and the copy of Punch are now all on display at the Powell-Cotton Museum.
+The lion, the suit that Powell-Cotton was wearing, and the copy of Punch are now all on display at the Powell-Cotton Museum.

-Powell-Cotton's expeditions directly led into the creation of the Powell-Cotton Museum.
+Powell-Cotton's expeditions directly led to the creation of the Powell-Cotton Museum.
 After bringing back a range of zoological specimens from his early travels, Powell-Cotton contracted British taxidermist and big-game hunter Rowland Ward to prepare the animals for display.
-Whilst on an expedition through India in 1896, Powell-Cotton enlisted his brother Gerald to oversee the construction of the Powell Cotton Museum on the grounds of Quex House.
+Whilst on an expedition through India in 1896, Powell-Cotton enlisted his brother Gerald to oversee the construction of the Powell-Cotton Museum on the grounds of Quex House.

 Whilst on his expeditions, Powell-Cotton created a wide range of ethnographic documentary films about the peoples and animals of the countries he visited.
 In later life, he collaborated with his daughter Diana, who further added to the filmography after Powell-Cotton died.

 The wide range of animal specimens that Powell-Cotton returned with from his travels have proved to be a valuable resource in taxonomic research, even in the present day.
 Consequentially, Powell-Cotton has several species named in honour of him.